SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-Greedent82/PROJECT_PRESENTATION.md

 Also it occurs to me that the set function couldnt be used if i used a word that has duplicate letters instead.
 If I used 'cleffa' to compare against instead of 'clefairy', a word with 2 f's shouldn't be counted as not a strict anagram, wheras they would if i just injected cleffa into the function currently

+Made an easy mode.
+Wanted to put it in a seperate folder, but it'd likely just make vitest a lot more fiddly to install.
+Just the files to the main folder

+# Soloution walkthrough

+This is what they start with:

+function clefairyWord(word) {}

+From there I'm hoping they remember how they solved the scrabble problem, where they predefined the scores for each letter.
+My challenge is similar in that they are checking against an array

+let clefairy = ['C' , 'L' , 'E' , 'F' , 'A' , 'I' , 'R' , 'Y']
+    let matches = []
+    let result = ''

+    Hopefully you can see my idea.
+The clefairy variable is markedly similar to the scrabble score variable from earlier this week

+The inteded 'for' loop is meant to be something they'd recognise how to do from week 2, just with added complexity

+    for (let letter of word) {
+        if (clefairy.includes(letter.toUpperCase())) {
+            matches.push(letter);
+        } else {
+            return "Womp Womp";
+        }}

+        I don't think this is a super stretch for most bootcampers to come up with, it does require a for of to make it break early though, so that might require a google.
+I'm not sure

+The most unreasonable request I came up with is the check for duplicates, but I found an answer very quickly on stack overflow.
+I linked to the exact article I got my own soloution from though, so hopefully it shouldnt be too bad

+    export function dupes(arr) {
+        return new Set(arr).size !== arr.length
+        }

+        if (dupes(matches) === false) {
+            result += 'Perfect anagram! '
+        }

+    The space is there on purpose so you dont have to fiddle with the string based on what you're concatonating.
+That might be a step too far

+From there it should be pretty easy to check the length of the array they ended up with and return what they have collected in the result variable

+if (matches.length > 6) {
+        result += 'Excellent job!'
+    }

+    if (matches.length < 7) {
+        result += 'Good job!'
+    }
+    return result

+I did make an easy mode too, but this demands only the for loop instead, so I probably won't go over it